(Almost) everything you wanted to know about the Apple Card

 For first-time credit card applicants or those heavily reliant on debit, the Apple Card might make sense.
 "Apple's platform will give them an opportunity to get their feet wet in a familiar ecosystem, before they, hopefully, graduate to more rewarding products," Honig said.
 It's also a good way to get into the habit of paying more than the minimum each month.

 The best thing about the Apple Card, though, is the spotlight it's shining on the importance of financial literacy.
-Not only does the announcement drum up media interest around the topic, but could also encourage users to educate themselves on things like student loans and mortgages.
+Not only does the announcement drum up media interest around the topic, but it could also encourage users to educate themselves on things like student loans and mortgages.

 Like every major financial decision you make, getting an Apple Card shouldn't be taken lightly.
 Managing your credit requires a great deal of responsibility and some restraint.
 If you're thinking about it as yet another credit line to use on things you won't ever be able to pay off, don't do it.
 Apple may not be offering much that existing credit card companies haven't already, but its entrance into the space will at least create healthy competition that bodes well for consumers.